Spigell/disk-partitioner/README.md

 ### flags
 Set flags for the partition.
 One can set multiple flags.

-May be a string or a array.
+May be a string or an array.

 ### fs
 Hash of parameters:

  - type

 Desired filesystem for creation.